SQL Server Performance Tuning

 }

-4. If the table is in-memory, the data won’t need to be retrieved from storage through the network, reducing the time.
+• If the table is in-memory, data doesn’t need to travel through storage or the network, which speeds things up.

 Speak with a SQL Expert